-Teacher’s PETS Virtual Academy is proud to be a K12-powered school that adheres to state testing, school accountability, and attendance policies, just as brick-and-mortar schools do, and graduates earn a high school diploma.
+Teacher’s PETS Virtual Academy is proud to be a Stride Inc. powered school that adheres to state testing, school accountability, and attendance policies, just as brick-and-mortar schools do, and graduates earn a high school diploma.

 What is my role?